HansS/lab-book-v2/unit_1_discovery/module_1-2.md

 ###Teaching/Learning Strategies
 **Lecture:** Who are software engineers?
 What do they do?
 Who do they help?
 What is a typical day in the life of a SWE?
 What are some exciting things that software engineers are doing?

 **Lecture:** What is an app?
 What problems are solved with technology/apps?
 What are some things in your life or someone you know that is annoying/inconvenient?
 What are some solutions to issues that could be improved even more?
 What are some cool apps solving interesting problems?
-What are some problems in your community that you think could be solved by technology
+What are some problems in your community that you think could be solved by technology.

 ###Resources
 Solution Worksheet